bmoussaud/xld-petclinic-tomcat/README.md

 * deployment.yaml triggers a deployment  PetPortal/2.0-92 -> Tomcat-Dev-AsCode
 * xebialabs.yaml an import yaml file that includes the 3 previous files.

-execution : `xl apply -f tomcat/xebialabs.yaml --values title=demo-as-code`  or `run-tomcat.sh`
+execution : `xl apply -f tomcat/xebialabs.yaml --values title=demo-as-code,appversion=2.0.93`  or `run-tomcat.sh 2.0.93`

 ### Using the devops as-code to migrate to containers